-- Do I need to be an experienced rider to go on a riding safari?
+- Do I need to be an experienced rider to go on a riding safari or riding holiday?

-For some of our safaris you need to be an experienced rider, other safaris are suitable for beginner and novice riders.
+For some of our trips you need to be an experienced rider, others are suitable for beginner and novice riders.
 Please check out our safaris or contact us if you are unsure which one would be suitable for you.

-- How do I get to my Safari?
+- How do I get to my riding holiday or safari?

 - What is the average group size for rides?

 For your enjoyment and safety on safari we prefer to keep ride sizes small, with a maximum of 8-10 riders, with a lead guide and back up guide escorting the ride.
 We offer discounts for groups of 8 riders booking together on both the Botswana Safari and the Combined Adventure; please contact us for more information on this.